First Coinage Period of Kings Catherine and John of Navarre (1487-1495)

 A summary table of the properties of the coins prescribed in the previous unique passages would be as follows:

-Name Value Nominal Law (Fineness) Number of Coins / Rough Mark Nominal Weight (gr) Legal Remedy Weight Loss Remedy
+Name Value Nominal Law (Fineness) Number of Coins / Rough Mark Nominal Weight (gr) Legal Fineness Remedy/Tolerance Legal Weight Remedy/Tolerance

 72